Byeongso Ahn: Life

 In 1938, he returned to Japanese-occupied Korea.
 Probably from 1939 he worked as a musician in Manchuria.
 There, he also used the name "Heitho Ahn".
 In the 1940s, he worked as a teacher at the music academy of Yun-ak-won.
 After Korea's independence, his conducting activities began, so he conducted the Seoul Philharmonic Orchestra at the founding ceremony of Gukhoe.
 In 1950, he became music director of the Daehan Philharmonic Orchestra.
 After the outbreak of the Korean War, among others, he held a martial music post.

 In the 1950s, he began his intensive creative phase as a composer, with his oldest surviving work dating from 1939.
 He also resumed his conducting career after the war, for example as a guest conductor with the KBS Symphony Orchestra.
-He continued to work as a music educator and his students included Pongnyŏl Chŏng, Haeyeop Yang, Un-chang Baek, Chang-hwan Kim, Young-gi Ahn, Su-chul Lee, Kyung Wha Chung and Dong-Suk Kang.
+He continued to work as a music educator and his students included Pongnyŏl Chŏng, Haeyeop Yang, Un-chang Baek, Chang-hwan Kim, Young-gi Ahn, Su-chul Lee, Mi-Young Park, Kyung Wha Chung and Dong-Suk Kang.

 He was married to the pianist Aenae Lee (b.
 1908).
-After his brother Byeongdo Ahn was disgraced by General Park Chung-hee during the military coup of 1961, Byeongso Ahn became more and more isolated as a member of the family.
+After his brother Byeongdo Ahn was disgraced by General Park Chung Hee during the military coup of 1961, Byeongso Ahn became more and more isolated as a member of the family.
 His plan to leave the country failed.

 Byeongso Ahn died at age 67.